recursehex/Hybrid/README.md

 ## Build System

-The project uses CMake for cross-platform builds.
+The project uses CMake for cross-platform builds with full support for Windows, Linux, and macOS.

 ### Prerequisites
 - LLVM 20+ with development headers
-- C++17 compatible compiler
+- C++17 compatible compiler (Clang, GCC, or MSVC)
 - CMake 3.20+
+- Windows: Ninja build system (recommended) or Visual Studio

 ## Project Structure